KaraAJC/awesome-accomplice/README.md

   - [blackfacts.com](https://blackfacts.com/) - BlackFacts.com endeavors to become the premiere online repository of black culture both nationally and internationally.

 ## Funding
+  - [List of places to donate](https://docs.google.com/spreadsheets/u/0/d/1p7QxOvtvRfHUoMWib8coGHSS8szENXzSjIZKpvp-gtA/htmlview#) - A list of organizations and community groups to donate to.

 ## Trans, Queer, LGBIA